Many home gardeners are unaware of the importance of plant food and applying :

 When nitrogen is in excess, the result may be a very healthy-looking green plant with lots of beautiful foliage and few (if any) flowers or fruits.
 Excess nitrogen can also hamper plant growth by blocking absorption of other essential nutrients.

 Phosphorus: A must-have nutrient for plant health and vigor supporting the transfer of energy throughout the plant.
 An ample supply enables plants to:

 - Produce larger seeds

-- Create strong roots
+- Create strong roots and root ball

 - Experience overall good vitality

 Phosphorus assists in carbohydrate production, helping plants grow big and strong to more disease resistant.

 Organic matter offers the best way for plants to get phosphorous.
 Natural compost creates a habitat for friendly fauna.
 Soil organisms’ activity makes phosphorus more available to plants.
 For good phosphorus absorption, a soil pH level ranging from 6.5 to 6.8 is ideal.